sockeqwe/website-old/_posts/2014-09-15-fragmentargs.md

 > So should I save these Fragment arguments in the Activities Intent?

 No, Fragment has it's own mechanism for this.
 There are two methods: `Fragment.setArguments(Bundle)` and `Fragment.getArguments()` and you have to use these methods to ensure that the arguments will be stored persistently, even if the app is destroyed and restored.
 But that's the painful part I have mentioned above.
 It's a lot of code you have to write.
 First, you have to create a `Bundle`, then you have to set the key / value pairs and finally to call `Fragment.setArguments()`.
-But you are not done yet.
-You have to read the values out of the Bundle with `Fragment.getArguments()`.
+Unfortunately you are not done yet but you have to read the values out of the Bundle with `Fragment.getArguments()`.
 Something like this:

 {% highlight java %}
 public class MyFragment extends Fragment {